abhinavgudipati/abhinavgudipati.github.io-old/README.md

 ### About me

-You can use the [editor on GitHub](https://github.com/abhinavgudipati/abhinavgudipati.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 Hi there!
 Welcome to my personal website, where I host all my projects and my achievements!
 I am a Sophomore in IIIT Delhi, pursuing Computer Science and Applied Math.
 I am presently targetting reasearch projects in the field of Medicine and Healthcare.
+I am also an occasional writer.
+I usually pen my thoughts on my blog.
+Check it out if that interests you!

+### Resume

+Will be adding the link to this section once I am done with my 3rd semester in college.

-### Projects
+### Important Personal Projects

 ```markdown
 Syntax highlighted code block